 2. You're in the NBA, which means that even if you're not playing well, you're way better at basketball than almost everybody else in the world.
 That's got to feel pretty good, right?

 3. Let's not get crazy — you can definitely throw the ball in the ocean.
 There's so much water there, and the ball is so little by comparison.
 Wait, is Dwight Howard(notes) there?
 No?
-OK, you can definitely throw the ball in the ocean.
+OK, you can definitely throw the ball in the ocean.4.
+I'm sure it's kind of awkward to be super tall, but by the same token, you'd definitely rather be super tall than super short, right?
+I'm like 5-foot-10.
+You probably get to feel like Godzilla wrecking shop when you walk among people my size, and that's got to be pretty cool.

 6.You're hitting 66.7 percent of your free throws, which is not that great, but is still about eight points higher than your really-not-that-great career average.
 Great job, champ!